 The Group owns a 50% interest in a Swiss company named Linnea.
 It is consolidated using the equity method, and it has taken out three credit lines totaling CHF11 million.
-These credit lines were not drawn on during the year.
+As of 31 December 2024, CHF 0.8 million has been drawn from these credit lines.